mrfiesta/ProcessAnalyze_Tweets_Local_and_EMRSpark/README.md

 * Eextract all unigrams and match them with the gazetteer (geocoding),
 * Deliver two files with the most frequent words (JSON) and the geocoded tweets with latitude and longitude coordinates (CSV), and the necessary data to create the co-occurrence matrix (JSON).

+The cloud EMR spark gives the instructions to start a cluster in Amazon CLI with ten m4.4xlarge instances (requires to have permission from AMS to request ten instances) and to run it in cluster mode.
+Also contain instructuions to configure the Amazon CLI in an Ubuntu.

 ## Platforms